MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P4-Adding-Controls/content.md

 Before you can control the bunny in Swift code, you first need to make a connection between the SpriteKit Scene object and the code.

-If you recall you changed the name of the bunny sprite to `hero` in *Hero.sks*, this gives you a way to easily find this node in the *GameScene* scene graph.
+If you recall, you changed the name of the bunny sprite to `hero` in `Hero.sks`, this gives you a way to easily find this node in the *GameScene* scene graph.

 Next you will add a code connection to the `hero` in your `GameScene` Class.

 > [action]
-> Still in *GameScene.swift* setup the code connection.
+> Still in `GameScene.swift` setup the code connection.
 > Add the hero property to the top of the *GameScene* class.
 >
 ```
 import SpriteKit
+import GameplayKit
 >
 class GameScene: SKScene {
 >